Arabic literature: Rashidi

-Ummayad
+Umayyad

 The First Fitna, which created the Shia–Sunni split over the rightful caliph, had a great impact on Arabic literature.
 Whereas Arabic literature—along with Arab society—was greatly centralized in the time of Muhammad and the Rashidun, it became fractured at the beginning of the period of the Umayyad Caliphate, as power struggles led to tribalism.
 Arabic literature at this time reverted to its state in al-Jahiliyyah, with markets such as Kinasa near Kufa and Mirbad near Basra, where poetry in praise and admonishment of political parties and tribes was recited.
 Poets and scholars found support and patronage under the Umayyads, but the literature of this period was limited in that it served the interests of parties and individuals, and as such was not a free art form.

 Notable writers of this political poetry include Al-Akhtal al-Taghlibi, Jarir ibn Atiyah, Al-Farazdaq, Al-Kumayt ibn Zayd al-Asadi, Tirimmah ibn Hakim, and Ubayd Allah ibn Qays al-Ruqayyat.

 There were also poetic forms of rajaz—mastered by al-Ajjaj and Ru'ba ibn al-Ajjaj—and ar-Rā'uwīyyāt, or "pastoral poetry"—mastered by al-Ra'i al-Numayri and Dhu ar-Rumma.

 Abbasid

 The Abbasid period is generally recognized as the beginning of the Islamic Golden Age, and was a time of significant literary production.
 The House of Wisdom in Baghdad hosted numerous scholars and writers such as Al-Jahiz and Omar Khayyam.
 A number of stories in the One Thousand and One Nights feature the Abbasid caliph Harun al-Rashid.
 Al-Hariri of Basra was a notable literary figure of this period.

-Some of the important poets in Abbasid literature were: Bashar ibn Burd, Abu Nuwas, Abu-l-'Atahiya, Muslim ibn al-Walid, Abbas Ibn al-Ahnaf, and al-Husayn ibn al-Dahhak.
+Some of the important poets in Abbasid literature were: Bashshar ibn Burd, Abu Nuwas, Abu-l-'Atahiya, Muslim ibn al-Walid, Abbas Ibn al-Ahnaf, and al-Husayn ibn al-Dahhak.